nicoleju03/CS163-Projects-2024Fall/_posts/2024-12-13-team30-fashion-image-editing.md

 ### Evaluation and Metrics
 The model was compared with TryOnDiffusion and GP-VTON model on two test sets.
 M&M VTO outperformed these models in FID (frechet inception distance)  and KID (Kernel Inception Distance).
 In a user study where 16 non-experts evaluated the results, experts preferred M&M VTO 78% of the time over TryOnDiffusion and 55% of the time over both GP-VTON and TryOnDiffusion.

+## Conclusion
+MGD, FICE, and M&M VTO approach fashion image editing in three different ways, each achieving impressive results.

+MGD uses a latent diffusion-based model with multimodal inputs (pose maps, textual descriptions, and sketches) to visualize garments on model images.
+The approach involves inpainting with pose and sketch conditioning, and the model is trained with classifier-free guidance.
+MGD outperforms competitors in realism and adherence to inputs.

+FICE uses a GAN inversion-based model with CLIP for text-conditioned image editing.
+FICE preserves pose and image characteristics using semantic and image-level constraints.
+It produces realistic images but is less consistent than MGD, and is also limited by CLIP's short maximum token length.

+Finally, M&M VTO is a diffusion transformer that uses garment images and text prompts for high-resolution virtual try-ons.
+It allows for mixing and matching of multiple garments on models and preserves person identity by solely fine-tuning person features during post-processing.
+M&M VTO outperforms competitors in realism and user preferences.

+Fashion designers may choose to use any of these models depending on their workflow and preferences.
+Computer vision is truly beginning to shape the future of fashion design!

 ## References